jvincze84/jvincze84.github.io/docs/How_to_use_MKdocs.md

 * Should be easy to use with native MarkDown support
 * Should not have billions of features I won't use ever (to avoid unnecessary system load)
 * Must have integrated very good search engine
-* Look-And-Feel must be easily customised without plugins or addons
+* Look-And-Feel must be easily customized without plugins or addons
 * Since I post a lot of code bloks, code highlighting is must.
 It should be achieved natively or using prism.js
-* Source code of the contens (*.md) shold be stored in a Git repository.
+* Source code of the contents (*.md) should be stored in a Git repository.

 ### What was the alternatives?